Background: why we are doing it

 Achievements So Far

-We have now had seven years of the Tuition Programme and will have a total of 58 successful graduates at grammar or independent schools in September 2022, together with six additional children having gained entry to local semi-selective state schools.
+We have now had nine years of the Tuition Programme and will have a total of 85 successful graduates at grammar or independent schools in September 2024.

 The 2016 Group with Gavin Barwell, the MP for Croydon Central and Gary Coy, Chair of the Rowdown Foundation l-r: Ubaydullaah, George, Michael and Christopher